-- concentration of boric acid in the RCS
+- the concentration of boric acid in the RCS

 - core inlet temperature

-These three paramenters determines reactivity of the reactor system.
-A control rod is removed from or inserted into the reactor core in order to increase or decrease the reactivity of the reactor (increase or decrease the neutron flux).
+These three parameters determine the reactivity of the reactor system.
+A control rod is removed from or inserted into the reactor core to increase or decrease the reactivity of the reactor (increase or decrease the neutron flux).

 See also: Reactor Control

 keff < 1.
-If the multiplication factor for a multiplying system is less than 1.0, then the number of neutrons is decreasing in time (with the mean generation time) and the chain reaction will never be self-sustaining.
+Suppose the multiplication factor for a multiplying system is less than 1.0.
+In that case, the number of neutrons decreases in time (with the mean generation time), and the chain reaction will never be self-sustaining.
 This condition is known as the subcritical state.

 See also: Reactor Criticality